BrandonFurman/math5610/SoftwareManual/SolverRoutines/conjGrad.md

 ```
 3 2 1
 ```
-which is the exact solution to the stated problem.
+which is the exact solution to the stated problem, and the same answer that was found when using the Steepest Descent Algorithm.
+The primary difference between the two algorithms is that the Conjugate Gradient algorithm converged to a solution in 4 iterations, whereas the Steepest Descent Algorithm took 23 iterations.
+This means the Conjugate Gradient Algorithm is substantially faster.

 **Implementation/Code:** The conjGrad() function is implemented as follows: